meshuggahtas/TASSS/README.md

 This project does not host copyrighted content.

 ### Website links
-- Do not request or post links to any illegal or copyrighted content.
+- Do not request links to any illegal or copyrighted content.
-- Link shortners of any kind for any link are prohibited.